Clinical Spectrum of SARS-CoV-2 Infection

 Patients with SARS-CoV-2 infection can experience a range of clinical manifestations, from no symptoms to critical illness.
 In general, adults with SARS-CoV-2 infection can be grouped into the following severity of illness categories; however, the criteria for each category may overlap or vary across clinical guidelines and clinical trials, and a patient’s clinical status may change over time.

 Severe Illness: Individuals who have SpO2 <94% on room air at sea level, a ratio of arterial partial pressure of oxygen to fraction of inspired oxygen (PaO2/FiO2) <300 mm Hg, respiratory frequency >30 breaths/min, or lung infiltrates >50%.

 Patients with certain underlying comorbidities are at a higher risk of progressing to severe COVID-19.
 These comorbidities include being aged 65 years or older; having cardiovascular disease, chronic lung disease, sickle cell disease, diabetes, cancer, obesity, or chronic kidney disease; being pregnant; being a cigarette smoker; and being a recipient of transplant or immunosuppressive therapy.1 Health care providers should monitor such patients closely until clinical recovery is achieved.

 The optimal pulmonary imaging technique has not yet been defined for people with symptomatic SARS-CoV-2 infection.
-Initial evaluation for these patients may include chest X-ray, ultrasound, or, if indicated, computerized tomography.
+Initial evaluation for these patients may include chest X-ray, ultrasound, or, if indicated, computed tomography.
 An electrocardiogram should be performed if indicated.
 Laboratory testing includes a complete blood count with differential and a metabolic profile, including liver and renal function tests.
 Although inflammatory markers such as C-reactive protein (CRP), D-dimer, and ferritin are not routinely measured as part of standard care, results from such measurements may have prognostic value.2-4